p00ya/chrome-discord-bridge/cmd/install-host/README.md

 ./install-host -o 'chrome-extension://foo/' com.example.extension_name path/to/binary
 ```

-It will write a manifest file to Chrome's directory.
+On Linux and macOS, it will write a manifest file to Chrome's directory.
+On Windows, it will write the manifest to the working directory, and also write a value to the Windows registry.

 ## Uninstallation